 Why you should avoid an uninsured conservatory roofing company

 It can be hard to trust some conservatory roofers.
 With conservatory roof replacements, as in many areas of the building trade, many people have either heard or experienced stories of unreliable outfits and dodgy dealers.

 We think this is a real shame, and regret that it can tarnish all conservatory roof installers’ reputations.
 But there are untrustworthy operators out there who do hike prices mid-project, hire uninsured or incompetent workers, or leave customers in the lurch with an unfinished project.

 That’s why we strive to do the opposite of what everyone else is doing.
 Projects 4 Roofing takes pride in putting customers first.
 That means prioritizing safety and security, which starts with making sure that our workers are insured.

 What kind of insurance should your conservatory roofing company have?

 Construction can be hazardous.
-When there’s a building site with heavy materials, power tools and potentially dangerous substances around, accidents can happen.
-It’s all the more risky if that building site is on your property!
+When there’s a building site with heavy materials, power tools, and potentially dangerous substances around, accidents can happen.
+It’s all the riskier if that building site is on your property!

 Therefore there should be a two-pronged approach to avoiding mistakes and accidents:1.
-Insuring the work and workers so that everybody is covered should something go wrong
+Ensuring the work and workers so that everybody is covered should something go wrong

 2. Hiring workers who know what they’re doing